cxristalclear/cm-directory/docs/Master_Roadmap.md

 Verify all database queries are protected against SQL injection.

 ### Tasks
-- [ ] Confirm all queries use parameterized queries (Supabase handles this, but verify)
+- [x] Confirm all queries use parameterized queries (Supabase handles this, but verify) - Verified: All queries use Supabase query builder (`.from()`, `.select()`, `.eq()`, `.ilike()`, etc.) which automatically uses parameterized queries.
+No raw SQL found.
-- [ ] Never concatenate user input into SQL queries
+- [x] Never concatenate user input into SQL queries - Verified: No string concatenation in SQL queries found.
+All user input is passed through Supabase's parameterized query methods.
-- [ ] Add request size limits for API endpoints
+- [x] Add request size limits for API endpoints - Implemented: Request size limits added (1MB for JSON, 10MB for file uploads) in lib/utils/request-limits.ts and applied to /api/ai/research and /api/ai/research/upload endpoints

 ---